simbo1905/no-framework-pickler/README.md

 you
 need to map to your regular code.
 There is no special configuration files.
 It is just Java Records and Sealed Interfaces.
-You get all the convenience of the built-in JDK serialization with none of the downsides by simply using Java records as you data types.

 **No Framework Pickler is fast** as it avoids deep reflection on the hot path by using the JDK's `unreflect` on the resolved the public constructors and public component accessors of the Java records.
 This work is one once when the